 Introduction

-Urban Analyst provides interactive maps of the properties of cities, including socio-demographic conditions and the structure and function of transport systems.
-Each property is measured in terms of a "variable".
-Relationships between individual variables are also analysed and presented, such as between socio-demographic conditions and frequency of transport services, or between distances to nearest schools and access to natural spaces.
+This is the documentation for Urban Analyst (UA).
+Urban Analyst provides open source analyses of the structure and function of cities across the world.
+Each city can be viewed as an interactive map displaying a range of properties or variables.
+These include socio-demographic conditions and the structure and function of transport systems.
+The platform also analyses relationships between individual variables, such as between socio-demographic conditions and frequency of transport services, or between distances to nearest schools and access to natural spaces.

 How does it work?

 Urban Analyst present a variety of statistics for each city analysed, as well as relationships between these statistics.
 Values for each statistic are derived at every street intersection in each city.
-These values are then aggregated into the polygons shown in the "Maps" page, and across entire cities for the values shown in the "Stats" page.
-Aggregations are always weighted by local population densities, to generate values representing equivalent values per person as experienced in each city.
+These values are then aggregated into the polygons shown in the "Map" page, and across entire cities for the values shown in the "Compare" and "Transform" pages.
+Aggregations are always weighted by local population densities, so that all UA values represent values per person as experienced in each city.
+Details are provided in the Data Sources and Software and Algorithms chapters.

 How many calculations are involved?